kath-o-reilly/pakistan-routinevacc/README.md

 Code use for analysis of MICS data from Pakistan

 # Introduction
 For analysis of MICS data the availbale data first needs to be reformatted into a useable format, and secondly the actual analysis needs to be carried out.
-The formatting and analysis of the data was done mostly in R, with some additional analysis in STATA (code not provided).
+The formatting of the data was done mostly in _R_, including adjustment of the survey weights.
+Accounting for the survey weights is an important aspect of the study design.
+Currently there are not reliable packages within _R_ to deal with survey weights.
+The regression analysis was carried out in STATA, usng the _svy_ toolbox (https://www.stata.com/manuals13/svy.pdf).

 ## Formatting of data from SPSS format to R